mostafabita/hugo-site/content/posts/resume.md

 > Jan 2016 — Aug 2019
 > _Tehran, Iran_

 * Designed and developed an internet banking portal for natural and legal clients of the Bank Melli based on the Backbase Omni-Channel Banking Platform. currently, this portal has nearly 4m users.
 * Redesigned and rewritten the enterprise banking portal for legal clients of Bank Melli based on the Backbase platform.
-In the process, all the libraries and frameworks used were updated or changed, and the latest versions of libraries such as React and Typescript were used.
+In the process, all the libraries and frameworks used were updated or changed, and the latest versions of libraries such as React and Typescript was used.
 * I've been a member and head of the front-end committee.
 * I've been a member of the UX committee.
 * I helped team members debug issues and providing solutions.